+Progress Indicators

-Progress Indicators Year One Year Two Year Three - ECAC co-chairs have analyzed - Co-chairs continued to seek a - Recommendations were current membership and recruited diverse membership. submitted to the Governor's new diverse members as needed. - Recommendations were Office. - Workgroups were established to submitted to the Governor's - Co-chairs continued to represent Strategic Plan sections Office. diversify membership.
+Year One Year Two Year Three

+- ECAC co-chairs have analyzed current membership and recruited new diverse members as needed.
+Workgroups were established to represent Strategic Plan sections - Co-chairs continued to seek a diverse membership.
+Recommendations were submitted to the Governor's Office. - Recommendations were submitted to the Governor's Office.
+Co-chairs continued to diversify membership.